Olha Bryzghina

-Olha Bryzhina (Ольга Бризгіна, maiden name Olga Arkad'evna Vladykina; Ольга Аркадьевна Владыкина; born June 30, 1963 in Krasnokamsk, Perm Oblast) is a retired athlete who represented Soviet Union (until 1991) and later Ukraine.
+Olha Bryzhina (Ольга Бризгіна, maiden name Olga Arkad'evna Vladykina; Ольга Аркадьевна Владыкина; born June 30, 1963, in Krasnokamsk, Perm Oblast) is a retired athlete who represented the Soviet Union (until 1991) and later Ukraine.

 Career

 Bryzhina trained at Dynamo in Voroshilovgrad.
-Competing in the 400 metres and 4 x 400 metres relay, she was a particularly successful Olympian with three gold medals and one silver.
-At the 1988 Olympics the Soviet relay team set a new world record of 3:15.17 minutes which is still unbeaten (2022).
+Competing in the 400 metres and 4 × 400 metres relay, she was a particularly successful Olympian with three gold medals and one silver.
+At the 1988 Olympics the Soviet relay team set a new world record of 3:15.17 minutes which is still unbeaten (2025).
 Bryzhina also became world champion in 1987.

-Bryzhina successfully defeated Florence Griffith Joyner at the 1988 Seoul Olympics in the 4 × 400 m relay.
+Bryzhina defeated Florence Griffith Joyner at the 1988 Seoul Olympics in the 4 × 400 m relay.
 Both runners ran the final leg of the relay and took the baton at about the same time.
-"Flo-Jo" ran a well paced race, chasing Bryzhina closely, and tried to challenge Bryzhina at the 300m point.
+"Flo-Jo" ran a well paced race, chasing Bryzhina closely, and tried to challenge Bryzhina at the 300 m point.
 However, the challenge from Flo-Jo was unsuccessful and Bryzhina won by a 4m margin, taking gold for the Soviet Union along with a new world record for the USSR team.
 Bryzhina's time of 47.7 seconds in the 1988 Olympic relay is one of the fastest relay legs ever run by a woman in the history of track and field.

-Bryzhina's 400m personal best of 48.27 seconds is the women's 4th best result of all time in a laned 400m race.
-She achieved this in the same race that Marita Koch set the current 400m world record of 47.60 seconds on 6 October 1985 at the Bruce Stadium in Canberra (Australia).
+Bryzhina's 400 m personal best of 48.27 seconds makes her the 6th fastest performer of all time in a laned 400 m race.
+She achieved this in the same race that Marita Koch set the current 400 m world record of 47.60 seconds on 6 October 1985 at the Bruce Stadium in Canberra (Australia).

 Bryzhina's husband Viktor Bryzhin was also a champion track athlete, winning gold in the 4 × 100 m relay event at the 1988 Olympics.
-Together they have two daughters, Yelizaveta Bryzhina and Anastasiia Bryzgina, who are also a successful track runners (competing for Ukraine).
+Together they have two daughters, Yelizaveta Bryzhina and Anastasiia Bryzgina, who are also successful track runners (competing for Ukraine).

-Bryzhina and her daughter Yelizaveta both had a best performance of 22.44 seconds over 200m as of December 2012.
+Bryzhina and her daughter Yelizaveta both had a best performance of 22.44 seconds over 200 m as of December 2012.